jedcrandall/jedcrandall.github.com/courses/cse468fall2022/index.md

 - A document we saw in lecture about overlapping IP fragments is [here](33969.pdf)
 - Slides about NIDS are [here](morereviewandsometomfoolery.pdf), and a couple of pcaps we'll look at are [here](arp.pcap) and [here](http.cap)
 - Some slides about Russia's TSPU, courtesy of Diwen Xue, are [here](TSPU_IMC.pdf)
+- Slides about side channels are [here](sidechannelsdosdns.pdf), the two example attacks we'll go over with have their own slides that are [here](foci2014counting-slides-censored.pdf) and [here](DEFCON-27-Travis-Palmer-First-try-DNS-Cache-Poisoning-with-IPv4-and-IPv6-Fragmentation.pdf)

 # Homework assignments